jehddie/Differentiator/README.md

 # Android-Differentiator-App
-Android app that differentiates single variable equations, built with Kotlin
+An android app that differentiates single-variable polynomials Built with Kotlin